salihmarangoz/depth_image_averaging/README.md

 		In radians.
 Maximum rotation of the sensor w.r.t. reference frame.
 Uses the formula for geodesic distance between the two quaternions.
 Resets the batch if the threshold is exceeded.

 `averaging_method` (int, default: 2)
-		Selects the averaging method. `MEAN=0` computes the mean value, `MEDIAN=1` computes the median value, `MAD=2` filters outliers using MAD and computes the mean/median value using the remaining data.
+		Selects the averaging method. `MEAN=0` computes the mean value, `MEDIAN=1` computes the median value, `MAD=2` filters outliers using MAD and computes the mean value using the remaining data.

 `true_median` (bool, default: true)
 		If true, uses the accurate median computation method for even number of elements which requires two iterations.
 Otherwise, computes median in a single iteration but the median may be biased towards the smallest value. ([Wikipedia](https://simple.wikipedia.org/wiki/Median))